| |

 Please find attached some pics of Charlie.
 We have just about got

-hide his ball in another room, as for outside I just have to touch
+his ball in another room, as for outside I just have to touch his

 .